MCP servers

 |---|---|---|

-~/.claude.json is shared across all Pane sessions for the same OS user.
-Per-worktree .mcp.json is the right place for project-specific servers.
-Commit .mcp.json to your repo if your whole team uses those servers; add secret env vars to .env and list it in .gitignore.
+~/.claude.json is shared across all Pane sessions for the same OS user. .mcp.json in the worktree is for project-specific servers.
+Commit .mcp.json to your repo if the whole team uses those servers.
+Put secret env vars in .env and add it to .gitignore.

 Related